denizariyan/League-Auto-Queue-Accepter/README.md

 # Automatic League Queue Accepter

-A Python script utilizing OpenCV with template matching to accept a league game while AFK.
+A Python script utilizing OpenCV with template matching to accept league games while AFK.
 In other words, just clicks to accept button when it pops up so you dont have to sit in front of the computer.

 ## Usage